 Gartner estimates that through 2022, decision automation in the form of predictive maintenance will generate the highest business value for organizations with heavy assets.
 Businesses in asset-intensive industries struggle to maintain a balance between keeping costs down and asset availability up.
-Effective asset management and maintenance plays a key role in ensuring that this balance is maintained – enabling these businesses to comply with regulations, avoid the costs associated with unnecessary maintenance, and avoid unplanned downtime.
+Effective asset management and maintenance play a key role in ensuring that this balance is maintained – enabling these businesses to comply with regulations, avoid the costs associated with unnecessary maintenance, and avoid unplanned downtime.

 Preventive vs. Predictive Maintenance – What’s the Difference?

-Preventive maintenance is planned or scheduled maintenance that takes place on a regular basis irrespective of asset conditions, where as predictive maintenance is performed only when it is necessary, depending on asset conditions i.e. when there is a predicted risk of equipment malfunction or failure.
-Although the upfront investment for predictive maintenance is comparatively higher than preventive maintenance, operational costs in the long run can be reduced by eliminating unnecessary maintenance.
+Preventive maintenance is planned or scheduled maintenance that takes place on a regular basis irrespective of asset conditions, whereas predictive maintenance is performed only when it is necessary, depending on asset conditions i.e. when there is a predicted risk of equipment malfunction or failure.
+Although the upfront investment for predictive maintenance is comparatively higher than preventive maintenance, operational costs, in the long run, can be reduced by eliminating unnecessary maintenance.

 How Does Predictive Maintenance Work?

 Predictive maintenance is performed by evaluating the health and performance of equipment through periodic or continuous asset condition monitoring.
-Data captured by IoT devices connecting different assets and systems enable businesses to predict, plan and take proactive steps for any events like parts repair or equipment failure before it occurs.
+Data captured by IoT devices connecting different assets and systems enable businesses to predict, plan, and take proactive steps for any events like parts repair or equipment failure before it occurs.
 Predictive maintenance is mostly performed while the equipment is operating under normal working conditions to avoid any disruption in the business.

 What are the Benefits of Predictive Maintenance?